wandb/qualcomm-contest/README.md

 Google Colab is a convenient hosted environment you can use to run the baseline and iterate on your models quickly.
 To get started:

 1. Open the [baseline notebook](https://colab.research.google.com/github/wandb/qualcomm-contest/blob/master/SpaceInvaders_Baseline.ipynb).
-2. Click "Open in playground" to create a copy of this notebook for yourself.
+2. Click "Open in playground" or "copy to drive" to create a copy of this notebook for yourself.
 3. Save a copy in Google Drive for yourself.
 4. To enable a GPU, please click Edit > Notebook Settings.
 Change the "hardware accelerator" to GPU.
 5. Step through each section, pressing play on the code blocks to run the cells.